405th AFSB works council deputy chairman retires on Army’s 250th birthday year

 |0

-This work, 405th AFSB works council deputy chairman retires on Army’s 250th birthday year, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 405th AFSB works council deputy chairman retires on Army’s 250th birthday year, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-405th AFSB works council deputy chairman retires on Army’s 250th birthday year